hamilton-scholarship/ocs-archive/pages/tags.md

 title: Tags
 layout: cloud
 permalink: /tags.html
-# Default subject page is configured in "_data/theme.yml"
+# Default tags page is configured in "_data/theme.yml"
 # leave cloud-fields as "site.data.theme.tags-fields"
 # a cloud visualization will be added below the content in this file
 cloud-fields: site.data.theme.tags-fields